Curricula

 Bachelor of Laws

-Estrella B. Deala, M.D
+Estrella B. Deala, RN, RM, MD

 Doctor of Medicine

-Eduard M. Dimalanta, MSCrim.
-CCS
+Eduard M. Dimalanta, RCrim., MSCrim., CCS

 Master of Science in Criminal Justice with Specialization in Criminology

-Jesusa S. Domantay, RCrim., MSCrim.
+Jesusa S. Domantay, RCrim, MSCJ, CCS

 Master of Science in Criminology